7 Pro Tips For Attending The Annual Buffalo Roundup

 But first, what is the Buffalo Roundup?
 And why does it occur?

-An incredible experience to watch cowboys and cowgirls drive a herd of 1,400 bison through a valley and into a corral in Custer State Park.
+An incredible experience to watch cowboys and cowgirls drive a herd of over 1,400 bison through a valley and into a corral in Custer State Park.
 The rumble of thundering hooves, hoots and hollers, crack of the wranglers’ whips and bison grunts are as real as it gets.
 This effort is completed each year to maintain the health of the herd via immunizations, health inspections and an auction of excess animals.
 If the herd was not maintained, the parks’ 71,000 acres of open grassland would be overrun leaving scarce resources.
 Around 400 animals are often auctioned off, they go to replenish other herds across the nation or start new herds, some are also sold for meat.

 Tip #1: Arrive Early